-drug-related in 0.5 to 1.0 percent of patients in any drug-treated group are listed below.
+Other clinical adverse experiences reported as possibly, probably or definitely drug-related in 0.5 to 1.0 percent of patjents in any drug-treated group are listed below.
 In all these cases the incidence on drug and placebo was not statistically different.
-Body as a Whole: chest pain; Gastrointestinal: acid regurgitation, dry mouth, vomiting; Musculoskeletal: leg pain, shoulder pain, arthralgia; Nervous SystemiPsychiatric: insomnia, paresthesia; Skin: alopecia, pruritus; Special Senses: eve irritation.
+Body as a Whole: chest pain, Gastrointestinal: acid regurgitation, dry mouth, vomiting; Musculoskeletal: leg pain, shoulder pain, arthralgia; Nervous System/Psychiatric: insomnia, paresthesia; Skin: alopecia, pruritus; Special ses: eve irritation \\\\

 In the EXCEL study (see CLINICAL PHARMACOLOGY, Clinical Studies), 4.6% of the patients treated up to 48 weeks were discontinued due to clinical or laboratory adverse experiences which were rated by the investigator as possibly, probably or definitely related to therapy with lovastatin.
-The value for the placede acrue way 2.6%the placebo group was 2.5%.
+The value for the placebo group was 2.5%.

-Air Force/Texas Coronary Atherosclerosis Prevention Study (AFCAPS/TexCAPS) In AFCAPS/TexCAPS (see CLINICAL PHARMACOLOGY, Clinical Studies) involving 6,605 participants treated with 20 to 40 mg/day of lovastating Involving 6,605 participants treated with 20 to 40 mg/day of lovastatin (n=3,304) or placebo (n=3,301), the safety and tolerability profile of the group treated with lovastatin was comparable to that of the group treated with placebo during a median of 5.1 years of follow-up.
-The adverse experiences reported in AFCAPS/TexCAPS were similar to those reported in EXCEL (see ADVERSE REACTIONS, Expanded Clinical Evaluation of Lovastatin (EXCEL) Study).
-Concomitant Therapy
+Air Force/Texas Coronary Atherosclerosis Prevention Study (AFCAPS/TexCAPS) In AFCAPS/TexCAPS (see CLINICAL PHARMACOLOGY, Clinical Study (AFCAPS) in AFCAPS/TexCAPS (see CLINICAL PHARMACOLOGY, Clinical Studies involving 6,605 participants treated with 20 to 40 mg/day of lovastati (n=3,304) or placebo (n=3,301), the sąfety and tolerability profile of the group treased with locatatin was comparable to that of the group freated with placebo during a median of 5.1 years of follow-up.
+The adverse experiences reported in AFCAPS/TEXCAPS were similar to those reported in EXCEL (see ADVERSE REACTIONS, Expanded Clinical Evaluation of Lovastatin (EXCEL) Study).

-In controlled clinical studies in which lovastatin was administered concomitantly In controlled clinical studies in Which lovastatin was administered concomitant with cholestyramine, no adverse reactions peculiar to this concomitant treatment were observed.
-The adverse reactions that occurred were limited to those reported previously with lovastatin or cholestyramine.
+Concomitant Therapy In controlled clinical studies in which lovastatin was administered concomitantly with cholestyramine, no adverse reactions peculiar to this concomitant treatment were observed.
+The adverse' reactions that occurred were limited to those reported previously with lovastatin or cholestyramine.
 Other lipid-lowering agents were not administered concomitantly with lovastatin during controlled clinical studies.
 Preliminary data suggests that the addition of gemfibrozil to therapy with lovastatin is not associated with greater reduction in LDL-C than that achieved with lovastatin alone.
-In uncontrolled clinical studies, most of the patients who have developed myorathy were receiving concomitant therapy patients who have developed myopathy were receiving concomitant therapy with cyclosporine, gemfibrozil or niacin (nicotinic acid).
-The combined use o lovastatin with cyclosporine or gemfibrozil should be avoided.
-Caution should be used when prescribing other fibrates or lipid-lowering doses (21 g/day) of niacin with lovastatin (see WARNINGS, Myopathy/Rhabdomyolysis).
+In uncontrolled clinical studies, most of the patients who have developed myopatity were receiving concomitant therapy with cyclosporine, gemfibrozil to rinacir (nicotinic acid).
+The combined use of lovastatin with cyclosporine or gemfibrozil should be avoided.
+Caution should Not good with cyclosportine or gentification with cyclosportine actions and the avoided.
+Cattion should be used when prescribing other fibrates or lipid-lowering doses ( $\geq 1$ g/day) of niacin with lovastatin (see WARNINGS, Myopathyl Rhabdomyolysis).

 The following effects have been reported with drugs in this class.
-Not all the effects listed below have necessarily been associated with lovastatin therapy.
+Not all the effects listed below have necessarily been associated with lovastatin therapy.\\\\\ Skeletal: muscle cramps myalgia myopathy rhabdomyolysis arthralgias

-Skeletal: muscle cramps, myalgia, myopathy, rhabdomyolysis, arthralgias.
 There have been rare reports of immune-mediated necrotizing myopathy associated with statin use (see WARNINGS, Myopathy/Rhabdomyolysis).

-Neurological: dysfunction of certain cranial nerves (including alteration of taste, impairment of extra-ocular movement, facial paresis), tremor, dizziness, vertigo, paresthesia, peripheral neuropathy, peripheral nerve palsy, psychic disturbances, anxiety, insomnia, depression.
+Neurological: dysfunction of certain transl nerves (including alteration of taste, impairment of extra-ocular movement, facial paresis), tremor, dizziness, vertigo, paresthesia, peripheral neuropathy, peripheral nerve palsy, psychic disturbances, anxiety, insomnia, depression.

-There have been rare postmarketing reports of cognitive impairment (e.g., memory loss, forgetfulness, amnesia, memory impairment, confusion) associated with statin use.
-These cognitive issues have been reported for all statins.
-The reports are generally nonserious, and reversible upon statin discontinuation, with variable times to symptom onset (1 day to years) and symptom resolution (median of 3 weeks).
+There have been rare postmarketing reports of cognitive impairmen (e.g., memory loss, forg ., memory loss, forgetfulness, amnesia, memory impairment, confusion ociated with statin use.
+These cognitive issues have been reported fo all statins.
+The reports are generally nonserious, and reversible upon statin discontinuation, with variable times to symptom onset (1 day to years) and symptom resolution (median of 3 weeks)

-Hypersensitivity Reactions: An apparent hypersensitivity syndrome has been reported rarely which has included one or more of the following features: anaphylaxis, angioedema, lupus erythematous-like syndrome, polymyalgia rheumatica, dermatomyositis, vasculitis, purpura, thrombocytopenia, leukopenia, hemolytic anemia, positive ANA, ESR increase, eosinophilia, arthritis, arthralgia, urticaria, asthenia, photose itivity, fever, chills, flushing malaise, dyspnea, toxic epidermal necrolysis, erythema multiforme, including Stevens-Johnson syndrome.
+symptom resolution (median of a weeks).
+Hypersensitivity Reactions: An apparent hypersensitivity syndrome-has been reported rarely which has included one or more of the following features anaphylaxis, angioedema, lupus erythematous-like syndrome, polymyalgia rheumatica, dermatomyositis, vaspulitis, purpura, thrombocytopenia leukopenia, hemolytic anemia, positive ANA, ESR increase, eosinophilia arthritis, arthralgia, urticaria, asthenia, photosensitivity, fever, chills, flushing malaise, dysprea, toxic epidermal necrolysis, erythema multiforme, including Stevens-Johnson syndrome.